-Minimum of five subjects at grade A (7) or above to include Chemistry, Biology and Physics (or Double Science).
+Minimum of five subjects at grade A (7) or above to include Chemistry and Biology (or Double Science).
 Mathematics and English Language are required with a minimum of grade B (5).
+Mature applicants (over 21) must have a minimum of passes in Maths, English and the Sciences.
 All applicants are required to meet the minimum GCSE requirements.